-Protect the turbocharger during the start-up by not opening the throttle or accelerating the engine above 1000 rpm until minimum engine idle oil pressure registers on the gauge.
-Failure to do so could damage the turbocharger.
+Protect the turbocharger during the start-up by not opening the throttle or accelerating the engine above 1000 rpm until normal engine idle oil pressure registers on the gauge.

 Never pour fuel or other flammable liquid into the air inlet opening in the air intake in an attempt to start the vehicle.
 This could result in a flash fire causing serious personal injury or property damage.